Module 3: Behaviour is Communication

 Environmental Factors

 Environments have a significant impact on how students communicate.
 Environmental factors can increase or decrease the intensity, tone, frequency, and duration of communication behaviours.
-Knowing how a student is impacted by the environment is the first step in organizing a student’s day and building the environment to be supportive of their sensory, cognitive, and physical needs.
+Knowing how a student is impacted by the environment is the first step in organizing a student’s day to support their sensory, cognitive, and physical needs.
+For example, classroom stressors might include visual clutter on a desk, pathways that are too narrow to maneuver in a wheelchair, loud noises and/or the flicker of fluorescent lights.
+It is important to use our knowledge about the student to reduce environmental stressors whenever possible.

 Effective Support

-The following are strategies suggested to reframe behaviour as communication and to proactively encourage students to be effective communicators.
+The following are strategies suggested to reframe behaviour as communication, and to proactively encourage students to be effective communicators.
 Proactive work can include reading the student’s records, talking to the family and other people who know the student well, and observing the student carefully.
-Having this background information will help identify strategies that will best support the student in developing their communication skills, as well as providing accommodations and modifications for success.
+Having this background information will help identify strategies that will best support the student to develop communication skills, and provide accommodations and modifications for success.